llvm/llvm-iwg/pull_request_migration/gerald_design.md

 ## Vision

 Elaine is working on the MLIR sub-project in the LLVM monorepo.
 She is interested in all changes that affect her work.
-TO get notified on relevant changes, she configures a couple of rules in the `.gerald` file in the monorepo:
+To automatically assign labels to Pull Requests she configures a couple of rules in the `.gerald` file in the monorepo:

 ```yaml
 Auto-Label: